StephenSorriaux/social-to-mealie/README.md

 ## Deployment

-To deploy this just use the docker-compose.yml
+To deploy this just use the docker-compose.yml and populate all the environment variables

 ## Features